How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Modular Family of Safety Predictors

 That is, we aim to find a statistical upper bound $c_{j}$ on the error of our chance predictor in each bin.
 After we obtain a chance prediction $g_{j^{*}}$, it will be turned into an \textit{uncertainty‐aware interval}:\footnote{This is an interval on confidence, rather than a confidence interval.}

 which contains the true probability of safety in $1-\alpha$ cases.
-Notice that this guarantee is relative to the binned dataset fixed in Definition \ref{def:adaptive-binning}.
+Notice that this guarantee is relative to the binned dataset fixed in Definition~\ref{def:adaptive-binning}.

-To provide this guarantee, we apply conformal prediction \citep{lei2018distribution} in Algorithm \ref{alg:concali}.
+To provide this guarantee, we apply conformal prediction in Algorithm~\ref{alg:concali}~\citep{lei2018distribution}.
 Intuitively, we rank the safety chance errors in resampled bins and obtain a statistical upper bound on this error for each bin.
-Similarly to existing works relying on conformal prediction~\citep{lindemann_conformal_2023,fan2020statistical}, this algorithm guarantees \eqref{eq:4}.
+Similarly to existing works relying on conformal prediction, this algorithm guarantees equation \eqref{eq:4}~\cite[]{lindemann_conformal_2023,fan2020statistical}.
+Recall that each calibration example $(\mathbf{y}_i, \safeprop(x_{i+k}))$ is drawn from an independent trajectory, so the calibration set satisfies the i.i.d.\ assumption required by conformal prediction.

-\begin{theorem}[Conformal Bounds on Confidence Scores (adaptation of Theorem 2.1 in \citep{lei2018distribution})] Given a dataset bin $B = \{b_{k}\}_{k=1}^{K}$ of i.i.d.\ observation–state pairs $b_{k} = (y_{k}, x_{k})$, we obtain a collection of datasets $\{B_{j}\}_{j=1}^{M}$ by drawing $M$ datasets of $N$ i.i.d.\ samples from $B$, leading to datasets $B_{j}$ to be drawn i.i.d.\ from a dataset distribution $\mathcal{D}$.
+\begin{theorem}[Conformal Bounds on Confidence Scores (adaptation of Theorem 2.1 in Lei et al. 2018\citep{lei2018distribution})] Given a dataset bin $B = \{b_{k}\}_{k=1}^{K}$ of i.i.d.\ observation–state pairs $b_{k} = (y_{k}, x_{k})$, we obtain a collection of datasets $\{B_{j}\}_{j=1}^{M}$ by drawing $M$ datasets of $N$ i.i.d.\ samples from $B$, leading to datasets $B_{j}$ to be drawn i.i.d.\ from a dataset distribution $\mathcal{D}$.
 Then for another, unseen dataset $B_{M+1} \sim \mathcal{D}$, safety chance predictor $g$, and miscoverage level $\alpha$, calculating

 leads to prediction intervals with guaranteed containment:

 where $q(B_{M+1})$ is the mean safety chance prediction in $B_{M+1}$:

 and $p(B_{M+1})$ is the mean true safety chance in $B_{M+1}$: